Haiti police say Colombian, US suspects behind president's assassination | DW | 08.07.2021

 Canada's foreign relations department released a statement confirming that one of the US suspects, whom it did not mention by name, had been "briefly employed as a reserve bodyguard" at its embassy by a private contractor.

-The Taiwanese government on Friday said that the Haitian police had beene granted permission to enter the office of its embassy in Port au Prince to arrest some armed suspects who had earlier sneaked into the building.
+The Taiwanese government on Friday said the Haitian police had been granted permission to enter the office of its embassy in Port au Prince to arrest some armed suspects who had earlier snuck into the building.

 "The embassy welcomes the rapid response of the Haitian authorities and continues, as always, to work alongside the Haitian people," it said.